sharif-doghmi/how-much-do-i-owe-app/README.md

 # Support site for "How Much Do I Owe?" app

-Please reach out to me with questions, feedback, and bug reports using the contact information below, or open a discussion in this git repository.
+Please reach out to me with questions, feedback, and bug reports using the contact information below, or start a discussion in this git repository: https://github.com/sharif-doghmi/how-much-do-i-owe-app

-App Developer Contact Information
+## App Developer Contact Information:

 Name: Sharif Doghmi